acdh-oeaw/vicav-content/tools/vicav_data_architecture.md

 ## Corpus Document

-Each data set is represented by one [TEI Corpus Document](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-teiCorpus.html) which contains the main information of the data in one central place.
+Each data set is represented by one [TEI Corpus Document](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-teiCorpus.html) which contains information common to all data documents in one central place.
 The corpus document has an identifier within `/TEI/teiHeader/fileDesc/publicationStmt/idno`.
 The name of the dataset is encoded within `/TEI/teiHeader/fileDesc/titleStmt/title[@level="s"]`.

 ```xml
 <teiCorpus xml:id="tunocentDataset">